- Webpages

 What if I Start Smoking after Taking Term Insurance?

-In 2016, 267 million Indians above the age of 15 used tobacco products.
-Tobacco usage often leads to chronic issues like cancer, cardiovascular disease, stroke, and lung disease.
+In 2016, 267 million Indians over the age of 15 consumed tobacco products.
+Tobacco use frequently leads to chronic conditions such as cardiovascular disease, cancer, lung disease, and stroke.
 The WHO reports that tobacco use is responsible for almost 1.35 million deaths in India every year.
 Given the negative impact tobacco can have on a person’s life, it comes as no surprise that insurers profile smokers as high-risk and provide them with separate term plans.

 Who Is Considered a Smoker?